-Appendix 1 Enrolment Policies Appendix 2 Student Code of Conduct
+Appendix 1 Enrolment Policies

+Appendix 2 Student Code of Conduct

-Principal's Message
+1. Principal's Message

-Warakirri College Ltd is an independent secondary school for Years 10 - 12, situated in Western and South-West Sydney.
+Warakirri College Ltd is an independent secondary school for Years 10-12, situated in Western and South-West Sydney.
 The college commenced operations in 2007 to assist young people aged 15 to 22 years experiencing major difficulties in completing their secondary education.
-In 2011 the Fairfield campus opened and in 2017 a second campus in Blacktown commenced operations following an opening ceremony attended by the Hon John Barilaro, Deputy Premier of NSW who was responsible for brokering a partnership between TAFE and Warakirri College.
+In 2011 the Fairfield campus opened and in 2017 a second campus in Blacktown was opened by the Hon John Barilaro, Deputy Premier of NSW who was responsible for brokering a partnership between TAFE and Warakirri College.
+In March 2019 the College purchased property in Watsford Road, Campbelltown with the intention of constructing a purpose-built school for 120 students.
+In June 2019 Cr George Brticevic, Mayor of Campbelltown opened the third campus in Queen Street, Campbelltown.

 The first students to complete Year 12 graduated in 2013.
-In 2014 there was a 100 % increase in the numbers with 8 students graduating from Year 12, in 2016 11 students completed Year 12.
-In 2018 there were 10 HSC graduates across the two campuses.
+In 2014 there was a 100% increase in the numbers with 8 students graduating from Year 12, in 2016 11 students completed Year 12.
+In 2019 there were 20 HSC graduates across the two campuses.